astronomer/docs/software/install-airgapped.md

   - `prometheus.<base-domain>`
   - `registry.<base-domain>`

 The base-domain itself does not need to be available and may even point to another service not associated with Astronomer or Airflow.
-If available, later sections of this document will establish a vanity-redirect from `<base-domain>` to `app.<base-domain>`.
+If available, later sections of this document will establish a vanity redirect from `<base-domain>` to `app.<base-domain>`.

-When choosing a baseDomain, consider:
+When choosing a baseDomain, consider the following :
-* the name you choose must be be resolvable by both your users and Kubernetes itself
+- The name you choose must be be resolvable by both your users and Kubernetes itself
-* you will need to have or obtain a TLS certificate that is recognized as valid by your users (and if using the Astronomer Software integrated container registry, by Kubernetes itself)
+- You will need to have or obtain a TLS certificate that is recognized as valid by your users (and if using the Astronomer Software integrated container registry, by Kubernetes itself)
-* wildcardcard certificates are only valid one-level deep (e.g. an ingress controller using a certificate of `*.example.com` can provide service for `app.example.com` but not `app.astronomer-dev.example.com`).
+- Wildcardcard certificates are only valid one-level deep (e.g. an ingress controller using a certificate of `*.example.com` can provide service for `app.example.com` but not `app.astronomer-dev.example.com`).
-* the bottom-level hostnames (e.g. `app`, `registry`, `prometheus`) are fixed and cannot be changed.
+- The bottom-level hostnames (e.g. `app`, `registry`, `prometheus`) are fixed and cannot be changed.
-* most kubernetes clusters refuse to resolve DNS hostnames with more than 5 segments (seperated by the dot character; e.g. `app.astronomer.sandbox.mygroup.example.com` is 6 segments and might be problematic, so choosing a baseDomain of `astronomer-sandbox.mygroup.example.com` instead of `astronomer.sandbox.mygroup.example.com` would be advisable).
+- Most kubernetes clusters refuse to resolve DNS hostnames with more than 5 segments (seperated by the dot character; e.g. `app.astronomer.sandbox.mygroup.example.com` is 6 segments and might be problematic, so choosing a baseDomain of `astronomer-sandbox.mygroup.example.com` instead of `astronomer.sandbox.mygroup.example.com` would be advisable).
-* the base-domain will be visible to end-users
+- The base-domain will be visible to end-users
   - when accessing the Astronomer Software UI (e.g. `https://app.sandbox-astro.example.com`)
   - when accessing an Airflow Deployment (e.g. `https://deployments.sandbox-astro.example.com/deployment-release-name/airflow`)
   - when logging into the astro cli (e.g. `astro login sandbox-astro.example.com`)